 Hello, what's your name?
 I guess were going to be neighbors.

-Also played during the carnival game See more
+Also played in the bar during the silent picture See more